frederic-perez/AmE-dictionary/data/dictionary.md

 __fulcrum__ :two::hammer:
 __fulfilling__
 __full of beans__
+__full of hot air__ To talk a lot, especially without saying anything of value or meaning.
 __full swing__ _The conference was in full swing when I arrived._
 __full-blown__
 __full-bodied__ :two::hammer: